x-iaoming/165.82.168.3/README.md

-# Department Insider
+# Go Go Music

-A machine learning powered website that recommends your next favorite courses.
+A machine learning powered website that brings you the right music based on the scene.
-Try it out at: [ruimingli.com](http://ruimingli.com)